Illinois Dementia & Memory Care Facilities

 Brookstone Estates Of Charleston

 Brookstone Estates Of Charleston is located at 300 Lincoln Highway in Charleston, IL, 61920.
-It offers Alzheimer’s and memory care in Charleston, Illinois in Coles county, with services that include family support, 3 daily meals, multiple floor plan options and individual care plans.
-Brookstone Estates Of Charleston can accommodate up to 16 secured units for Alzheimer’s.
+It offers memory and Alzheimer’s care in Charleston, IL in Coles county, with services that consist of medication supervision, continence management, routine fitness activities and a secured environment.
+Brookstone Estates Of Charleston can accommodate a maximum of 16 secured units for memory care.

-Call (888) 989-7961 to speak to a Illinois memory care advisor.
+Call (888) 989-7961 to speak to Illinois memory care advisor.
 Get pricing, availability, payment options and help scheduling tours for nearby facilities.

 Cost of Memory Care in Illinois